garimasinghdev/tht-bunnings-sizzling-hot-products/README.md

 * Application should be able to accept above data as json files from input folder 🗂️
 * We encourage you to provide a well unit-tested code 🧪
-* We encourage you to consider design patterns and S.O.L.I.D principles
+* We encourage you to consider design patterns and S.O.L.I.D principles.
+  > We understand if you prefer functional programming over OOP.
+The above
+  > recommendation only applies for folks attempting the test in OOP paradigm.
 * We recommend not spending more than 2-3 hours ⌚
 * The code you produce can be in any language ⭐
 * The output of the efforts must be committed back into a Repo in Github, and